TD LysenkoNI Vavilov

 Science & Politics in the Soviet Union: The Fate of Genetics, 1930 - 1964

-Following the collapse of the Russian Empire and the ensuing Civil War, agriculture in the Soviet Union in the 1920s remained in a state of massive crisis during the forced changeover from a small-farm, agrarian-based economy towards an industrial economy based on collective farms.
+Following the collapse of the Russian Empire and the ensuing Civil War, agriculture in the Soviet Union of the 1920s remained in a state of massive crisis, during the forced changeover from a small-farm, agrarian-based economy towards an industrial economy based on collective farms.
 Whole-sale elimination of the Kulak peasant class, and bureaucratic mismanagement, led to widespread famines that provoked the Soviet government to search for any possible solution to the critical lack of food.

 In particular, Nikolai Ivanovich Vavilov (1887 - 1943) amassed a huge seed bank collection for breeding.

-Following World War II, Stalin instituted a new "anti-Cosmopolitan" campaign intended to suppress any influence from the West.
-In 1948, a carefully stage-managed scientific debate between the two schools at the Lenin Academy of Agricultural Sciences was terminated by the announcement that the Central Committee had approved Lysenko's position paper, and Lysenkoism would henceforth be taught as "the only correct theory".
+Following World War II, Stalin instituted a new "anti-Cosmopolitan" campaign intended to suppress any influence from the West, which had been tolerated during the war.
+In 1948, a carefully stage-managed scientific debate between the two schools at the Lenin Academy of Agricultural Sciences was terminated by Lysenko's preemptive announcement that the Central Committee had read his position paper, and "They approved it!": Lysenkoism would henceforth be taught as "the only correct theory".
 In the subsequent scramble for survival, Soviet geneticists and biologists were forced to denounce each other and any work that contradicted Lysenko's theories.
 The anti-Cosmopolitan campaign extended to many spheres of Soviet science and culture.
 Notably, the "anti-Formalist" campaign in music targeted the most prominent Soviet composers including Shostakovitch, Prokofiev, and Khachaturian.

 Lysenko’s domination of Soviet agriculture was essentially complete from 1948 – 1964.
 Following the death of Stalin in 1953 and eventual consolidation of power under Nikita Khrushchev in 1958, realistic assessment of serious shortfalls in Soviet agriculture as compared with successes achieved by genetic means in the West came to question, and criticism of Lysenko was again permitted.
 Scathing reviews of Lysenko's results and methods contributed to Khrushchev's fall in 1964, and he was removed from all positions of authority by 1966.
 Soviet biology had lost an entire generation to the political ambitions of an ignorant demagogue.